Global Research & Impact Program (GRIP)

 Collaborators in Global Research and Impact (2023–2025)

-Through GRIP, UNSW researchers collaborate with the world’s leading universities to drive innovation, strengthen societies, and advance global progress.
+Through the Global Research & Impact Program (GRIP), UNSW researchers are collaborating with the world’s leading universities to drive innovation and advance global progress.

 Success stories